Golden-brown zucchini parmesan fritters on tray

 Then, shape the fritters.
 Using your hands or an ice-cream scoop, portion the rested mixture into compact balls.
 Gently roll them just enough to hold their shape, without compressing them too tightly.
 Aim for uniform size so the fritters bake evenly.

-Place each ball directly on top of a Parmigiano pile.
-Once positioned, press down very lightly to stabilise the fritter and ensure good contact with the cheese underneath.
+Place each ball directly on top of a pile of Parmigiano.
+Once positioned, press down very lightly to stabilize the fritter and ensure good contact with the cheese underneath.
 This contact is what allows the crust to form properly during baking.

 Zucchini parmesan fritters on a baking tray